verachell/Rhyming-Words-Mostly/README.md

 # Rhyming Words Mostly
-English word lists organized by rhyming according to spelling of the end of the word
+English word lists organized by rhyme according to spelling of the end of the word

 These lists are constructed by grepping through a dictionary of words for certain spellings of word endings.
 Therefore, these mostly rhyme but are not guaranteed to - each list may contain some outliers which have a similar spelling but are pronounced differently.